A conservative coupling algorithm between a compressible flow and a rigid body using an Embedded Boundary method: Treatment of the cells cut by the solid boundary in the Embedded Boundary method

+In this section, we recall the main ideas of the Embedded Boundary method as exposed in \cite{IBM18,IBM30,IBM10}.

 In order to take into account the position of the solid in the fluid domain, we rely on the Embedded Boundary method, which consists in modifying the fluid fluxes in cells that are cut by the solid boundary (named cut cells), as in \cite{IBM10,IBM30}.
 At time $t$, for a cut cell $\mathcal{C}$, we assume that the solid occupies a volume fraction $\alpha_{\mathcal{C}}$.
 We also assume that the density, velocity and pressure are constant in the cell.
 The fluid mass, momentum and energy quantities contained in the cell are therefore equal to their value at the center of the cell times the volume of the cell and the volume fraction of fluid $1-\alpha_{\mathcal{C}}$.
 In the same way, the computed fluxes are assumed to be constant on the faces of a cell.
 Denoting by $\kappa_{\mathcal{C}_1\mathcal{C}_2}$ the solid surface fraction of the face between cells $\mathcal{C}_1$ and $\mathcal{C}_2$, the effective flux between $\mathcal{C}_1$ and $\mathcal{C}_2$ is the computed flux times the surface of their interface times the fluid surface fraction $1-\kappa_{\mathcal{C}_1\mathcal{C}_2}$.
 Additional fluxes come from the presence of the moving solid boundary.
+These fluxes arise due to the change in surface fractions and the work of the fluid pressure on the solid surface.
 They are expressed in order to yield exact conservation of fluid mass and of the total momentum and energy of the system.

 For the sake of simplicity, we limit ourselves to two space dimensions.
 However the three-dimensional case can be carried out in a similar way.
 Let us consider a fluid cell $\mathcal{C}$ cut by the boundary, as shown in Figure \ref{fig:2Dphys}.
 The indices $l$, $r$, $t$ and $b$ indicate respectively left, right, top and bottom in the sequel.